- What is a doula again?

 You don’t need a doula, but you deserve one, and so does your partner.

 Becoming a parent (even if not for the first time) is a huge event.
-Having a doula present takes the pressure off your partner, allowing him or her to participate at their comfort level, and to enjoy the birth.
+Having a doula takes the pressure off your partner, allowing him or her to participate in the birth at their comfort level, and to enjoy it.

-Hiring a doula can be as much for the partner as for the mum.
+A doula can be as much for the partner as for the mum, if that’s what she wants.
 Doulas mother the mother and mother the father.

 Doulas do not get in the way, in fact, couples report that hiring a doula enhanced the feeling of intimacy between them during the birth.